charquaza/pearlion/README.md

      npm run dev
      ```

-   Both the frontend and backend will be available at `localhost`, with the ports being dependent on your specific configuration.
+   Both the frontend and backend will be available on `localhost` (ports may vary based on your configuration).

 ---